webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Character-Arcs/Creation.md

 ---
 aliases:
-- "Creation"
+  - Creation
 tags:
   - Compendium/CSRD/en/Character-Arcs/Creation
   - Character-Arc
+title: Creation
+collection: Character-Arcs
+kind: Arc
+categories: []
+id: Creation
 ---
 ## Creation
 >You want to make something.
 This might be a magic item, a painting, a novel, or a machine.